 Entry 1: Hello World.

 We’re all caught up in something bigger than ourselves.
 This planet is doing something, perpetuating something in us.
-Maybe this can contribute to explaining that, somewhat.
+Maybe this can contribute to explaining that, somewhat, or at least give you the tools you’ll need to figure it out yourself.

-I am telling you this in case all is lost again in the coming years, as I suspect it will be.
-I am telling you so that the young species you probably are, born from the deaths of these poor souls, might understand what came before you.
-So that you don’t have to do again what I endeavour to do here.
+I am telling you this in case all is lost again in the coming years, as I suspect it might be.
+I am telling you so that you might understand what came before you, whether you’re a young species rising from the ashes or alien travellers discovering the planet anew.
+If I do it right, you might not have to do again what I endeavour to do here.
 You may not understand what I’m talking about yet and that’s okay.
 You will.